The Double Play Potential of Pre-1965 U.S. Silver Coins

 In baseball terms, it’s a double play opportunity.
 You have the potential to make money two ways – from rising silver prices and rising coin premiums – with one purchase.

-There have been times when market conditions were so tight on junk silver that Money Metals Exchange paid retail sellers up to $4.50/oz over spot to buy their coins.
+There have been times when market conditions were so tight on junk silver that Money Metals Exchange paid retail sellers up to $4.50/oz over spot to buy silver coins.

 At some point in the future, a secular and permanent rise is premiums on historic silver coins is possible – one that sees them priced in an entirely different category than ordinary bullion products.
 So far that hasn’t happened.